Next Lesson - Chronic Inflammation

 What Can Happen After Acute Inflammation?

-There are several possibilities following acute inflammation, the worst-case scenario being death.
-Another possibility is that the acute inflammation could develop and become chronic inflammation with fibrous repair.
+There are several possibilities following acute inflammation, including persisting and become chronic inflammation with fibrous repair.
 The acute inflammation could continue along with chronic inflammation (e.g. an abscess).
 The best scenario for acute inflammation is resolution.

 With resolution the changes gradually reverse and vascular changes stop: